Itching of the skin, which can occur on the face, is a sign of sunburn, very dry skin, or eczema or psoriasis.

 Sunburn on the face is uncomfortable and itchy.
 It is caused by redness, swelling, heat and pain, which can affect the surface nerve fibers, sending itching signals to the brain.
 Severe sunburns also appear peeling or blistering.

-Remedies include keeping your skin cool and hydrated.
-You can apply a damp cloth to your face for 10 minutes, then apply a lotion or gel containing aloe vera or soy.
+Remedies include keeping the skin cool and hydrated.
+You can apply a damp cloth to the face for 10 minutes, then apply a lotion or gel containing aloe vera or soy.

 Psoriasis

-According to the Psoriasis Foundation of America, psoriasis is most common around the ears, mouth, or eyes.
+According to the American Psoriasis Foundation, psoriasis is most common around the ears, mouth, or eyes.
 These patches tend to be dry and itchy and often flare up in response to triggers like infections, cold weather, or skin injuries.

 Mild symptoms can be controlled with ointments or creams such as corticosteroids, vitamin D, or retinol.
 Severe cases should be evaluated by a doctor for appropriate medication.